better/action-eslint/README.md

-# Lint changed Pull Request files with ESLint from GitHub Action
+# Lint changed files with ESLint using GitHub Action

 Using this GitHub Action, scan files changed in current Pull Request with inline code annotations: